 Aspirants should know that it is not necessary to read the whole newspaper in detail as part of your IAS preparation.
 There are some do’s and don’ts which when followed give maximum benefit.
 Read on for more on how to read the newspaper for UPSC IAS exam.

 First of all, the most recommended newspaper for the IAS exam is ‘The Hindu’.
 Along with newspapers, you must also refer to the following for a complete picture of the events that are of national and international importance

 - Websites of various ministries

-- https://byjus.com/free-ias-prep for a gist of Yojana, PIB and the Daily News Analysis.
+Check out our UPSC IAS Current Affairs page for the gist of Yojana magazines, PIB summaries and the Daily News Analysis.

 Time recommended for reading the newspaper for IAS exam: not more than 1 hour